ncs-jss/registration/README.md

 # InteractiveRegistrationForm

-It is a User Interactive Registration Form.
+This is an User Interactive Registration Form.

-# Installation and Contribution
+## Installation and Contribution

 ### Requirements :